Cytokines for Treatment of Acute Exposure to

 Procuring and using myeloid cytokines during large mass casualty incidents

-• Neupogen, Neulasta, Leukine, Udenyca, and Stimufend are FDA-approved for the indication of acute exposure to myelosuppressive doses of radiation.
+• Neupogen, Neulasta, Leukine, Udenyca, Stimufend, Ziextenzo, and Nypozi are FDA-approved for the indication of acute exposure to myelosuppressive doses of radiation.

 • If there are very significant shortages of medical countermeasures, including myeloid cytokines, public health authorities may recommend modification of standard dosing schedules.